Creeper (DC Comics): Publication history

-Following the company-wide crossover Crisis on Infinite Earths (1985-1986), DC Comics rebooted large portions of its superhero universe, and many characters were given revised origins or reimagined natures to make them more relevant to modern comic book readers.
+Following the company-wide crossover Crisis on Infinite Earths (1985–1986), DC Comics rebooted large portions of its superhero universe, and many characters were given revised origins or reimagined natures to make them more relevant to modern comic book readers.
 In Secret Origins (vol. 2) #18 (1987), in a story presented by Andrew Helfer and Keith Giffen, the Creeper was given a new origin and it was now said Ryder's behavior while in costume was not simply an act.
 In this origin, Ryder is drugged against his will when he is then exposed to Dr. Yatz's technology.
 Whenever he summons his Creeper costume afterward, a side effect is that his mind reverts to the state it was in when he was drugged, thus causing the Creeper's strange behavior.

-In Eclipso #13 in 1993, the Creeper joined a group of heroes in an attempt to defeat the DC villain Eclipso.
-They failed and the Creeper was killed.
-He then made an appearance in The New Batman Adventures in 1995, in the episode "Beware the Creeper".
-The episode depicted him as reporter Jack Ryder who is investigating the Joker and then accidentally transformed into a similar looking being with yellow skin and green hair.
-His personality altered by this transformation, Ryder grabs a red boa and declares himself the Creeper.
-Back in the comics, the character was revealed to be alive following his adventure against Eclipso due to a newly-revealed healing ability so powerful that he could even restore severed limbs.
+In Eclipso #13 in 1993, the Creeper is killed by Eclipso.
+However, he is revealed to have a powerful healing factor that enables him to survive.
 In the 1997 series The Creeper, written by Len Kaminski, Ryder realizes that before he was ever transformed into the Creeper he possibly had multiple undiagnosed mental illnesses (mentioned are bipolar disorder and an obsessive need for order), apparently inherited from his mother.
 The series depicted the Creeper as a second personality distinct from his own and occasionally warring for control over their shared body.
 Ryder also realizes he has repressed the memories of his true origin; the two versions he has recalled before (the original Ditko origin and the Helfer/Giffen origin) were each skewed versions of the truth that his mind found more acceptable.
 While trying to discover the truth, he fights Proteus again.
 The series ended in 1998 before the full truth of the Creeper's origin could be fully revealed.
 The series included a special issue #1,000,000, a tie-in to the 1998 crossover DC One Million.

 In 2003, DC's Vertigo Comics imprint released a new miniseries called Beware the Creeper.
 Taking place outside of mainstream DC canon, this story featured Judith and Madeline Benoir, twin sisters living Paris in the 1920s.
 The story explores their lives and their connection to the Creeper, a mysterious costumed woman who terrorizes a corrupt family.